agkozak/polyglot/README.md

 New file(s) | +
 Ahead | \*
 Renamed | >

+agkozak Git Prompt uses bash's PROMPT_DIRTRIM=2 behavior in all shells, so that

+	$HOME/src/neovim/config

+is abbreviated as

+	~/.../neovim/config

+and

+	/usr/share/vim/vim74

+is shortened to

+	.../vim/vim80

 agkozak Git Prompt can be used without any shell framework and can be loaded thus: